Driver killed after truck runs off overpass, crashes onto interstate below

 ATLANTA, Ga.
 (CBS46) – Police are investigating a fatal wreck that occurred after a truck crashed through fencing on a bridge on Akers Mill Road and landed onto the interstate below.

+Just before 12:45 p.m. the driver of the 2007 Chevrolet Silverado took the I-75 HOV ramp to Akers Mill Road "at a high rate of speed," flew through the intersection, crashed through a concrete barrier and plunged into the concrete median below.

-The truck landed onto I-75 Northbound near I-285.
-Police have confirmed that the driver was killed.
+Police confirmed that the driver was killed.
+There were no other individuals in the vehicle.

 Exclusive ground video from CBS46 reporter Jamie Kennedy below.